atoms-ufrj/playmol/doc/packmol.md

 Integration with Packmol      {#packmol}
 ========================

-This section describes how Playmol can be integrated with Packmol to build systems with many molecules.
+This section is meant to describe how Playmol can be integrated with Packmol to build systems with many molecules.

 http://www.ime.unicamp.br/~martinez/packmol/